Academy of the Social Sciences in Australia: Workshops

-Other Academies
+Other academies

-There are three other learned Academies in Australia, those of Humanities (Australian Academy of the Humanities), Science (Australian Academy of Science) and Technological Sciences and Engineering (Australian Academy of Technological Sciences and Engineering).
-The four Academies cooperate through the National Academies Forum, formed in 1995.
+There are four other learned academies in Australia, those of Humanities (Australian Academy of the Humanities), Science (Australian Academy of Science), Technological Sciences and Engineering (Australian Academy of Technological Sciences and Engineering) and Health and Medical Sciences (Australian Academy of Health and Medical Science).
+The five Academies cooperate through Australian Council of Learned Academies (ACOLA), formed in 1995.